A Normality Conjecture on Rational Base Number Systems: Numerical evidence supporting Conjecture

-\paragraph{Acknowledgements} The first author would like to express her gratitude to Ver\'onica Becher (Universitad de Buenos Aires) and Shigeki Akiyama (Tsukuba University) for their hospitality and for sharing insights about supernormality properties and multiple expansions in rational base.
+\paragraph{Acknowledgements} The first author would like to express her gratitude to Ver\'onica Becher and Shigeki Akiyama for sharing insights about supernormality properties and multiple expansions in rational bases.
+The authors thank the anonymous referees for their careful reading and numerous constructive comments, which greatly improved the paper.

 This work was supported by the Center for Mathematical Modeling (CMM) BASAL fund FB210005 for center of excellence from ANID-Chile.

 { }